 “My advice to anyone remotely interested in drones or technology is that AACC is the place to be.
 There are so many amazing projects that you can learn from, like controlling a drone with your brain!”
 Kiraly shared.

-UAS-100 Pilot Ground School is a one-credit course offered this fall.
-The class meets for four weeks and costs $166 for in-county residents.
+UAS-100 Pilot Ground School is a one-credit course that meets for five weeks.
 After the class, students are prepared to take the FAA Remote Pilot Certificate Exam.
 Then once they pass the FAA exam on their own, students are eligible to continue on to AACC’s flight school where they will receive hands-on training and the ability to check out equipment with the class.

 To learn more about operating unmanned aerial systems (UAS), visit the following resources: